What a stunning region. I had never heard of Tarn et Garonne prior to organizing this visit.

 11. Have a delicious lunch by the Aveyron River

-Le Moulin de Varen is located on the river in the small super cute town of Varen.
-It is a very lovely modern restaurant with relatively new owners.
-The food was amazing! enjoyed some more scallops, St Jacques, to start and then moved on to local fish for my main.
-The chef is actually English which was a surprise!
+The food at Le Moulin de Varen was amazing.
+I enjoyed some more scallops, St Jacques, to start and then moved on to local fish for my main.
+The chef is actually English which was a surprise.

 The restaurant itself is a lovely simple design with great big windows overlooking the river.
-And at lunchtime, it was full of locals which is always a good sign!
+And at lunchtime, Le Moulin de Varen was full of locals which is always a good sign.

 12. Go Instagram mad at Beaulieu Abbey

 This twelfth-century Cistercian abbey is on a rather large piece of land about a one hour drive from Montauban.
 Beaulieu Abbey has lovely gardens to explore with a small stream and ducks.

 Well, it isn’t completely empty.
-Every year since 1970 a modern art exhibition has been held in the Abbey.
+Every year since 1970 a modern art exhibition has been held in Beaulieu Abbey.
 This region does a fantastic job of taking magnificent old buildings and matching them with modern art.

-The Abbey also has a separate gallery space that is also focussed on modern art.
+Beaulieu Abbey also has a separate gallery space that is also focussed on modern art.
 It holds bi-annual exhibitions.

 13. Go to a fattened poultry market

-I had never heard of a fattened poultry market before visiting Tarn et Garonne!
-I had visions of obese chickens!
+I had never heard of a fattened poultry market before visiting Tarn et Garonne.
+I had visions of obese chickens.
 Noisy and colourful, there is a lot going on at these markets.
-The markets are held in several cities in the region on different days of the week.
+Fattened Poultry markets are held in several cities in the region on different days of the week.

 14. Go to the Sunday market in Saint Antonin Noble Val

-The city is situated on the Aveyron river – don’t miss the beautiful bridge with its reflection in the river.
-Cate Blanchette rode across this in Charlotte Grey!
+Saint Antonin Noble Val is situated on the Aveyron river – don’t miss the beautiful bridge with its reflection in the river.
+Cate Blanchette rode across this in Charlotte Grey.

 However, the city is best known for its famous Sunday Market.
-I enjoyed my trip to the market and visit to Saint Antonin Noble Val I wrote an entire blog post about it!
+I enjoyed my trip to the market and visit to Saint Antonin Noble Val I wrote an entire blog post about it.

 Tarn et Garonne also has a wealth of outdoor activities which are of course best explored in warmer months – particularly the Aveyron Gorges.
 Check out the tourism board’s great website for more fantastic things to do in Tarn et Garonne.

 How to get to Tarn et Garonne and getting around

-The best way to get around the region is to hire a car.Click here for Great Car Hire Deals in Tarn et Garonne
+The best way to get around Tarn et Garonne is to hire a car.

 Like this post?
 Why Not Pin It?